chinapedia/wikipedia.abstract.en/Page/Ambush.md

-Bac_Le_Ambush.jpeg: French marine infantry deploy beneath the Nui Đồng Nai cliffs in 1884]] Destruction_de_l'armée_de_Braddock_en_1755.jpg's troops ambushed and decimated by the French and Indians in 1755]] Charles_Bell_-_Zoeloe-aanval_op_'n_Boerelaer_-_1838.jpg on a Boer camp in February 1838]] THE_RETREAT_FROM_AFGHANISTAN,_1842..gif during the First Anglo-Afghan War in 1842]] Polish_ambush_during_the_January_Uprising.png during the January Uprising]] An AMBUSH is a long-established military tactic in which combatants take advantage of concealment and the element of surprise to attack unsuspecting enemy combatants from concealed positions, such as among dense underbrush or behind hilltops.
+: French marine infantry deploy beneath the Nui Đồng Nai cliffs in 1884]] 's troops ambushed and decimated by the French and Indians in 1755]] on a Boer camp in February 1838]] during the First Anglo-Afghan War in 1842]] during the January Uprising]] An AMBUSH is a long-established military tactic in which combatants take advantage of concealment and the element of surprise to attack unsuspecting enemy combatants from concealed positions, such as among dense underbrush or behind hilltops.
 Ambushes have been used consistently throughout history, from ancient to modern warfare.
 In the 20th century, an ambush might involve thousands of soldiers on a large scale, such as over a choke point such as a mountain pass, or a small irregular band or insurgent group attacking a regular armed force patrol.
 Theoretically, a single well-armed and concealed soldier could ambush other troops in a surprise attack.

 History